 - A post-graduate one-year Certificate in Public History.

-- As part of any history degree program, students can take any of the following courses as long as they have the prerequisite(s) (see also the menu):
+- As part of any history degree program, students can take any of the following courses (see the menu drop down) when timetabled in an academic year, as long as they meet the prerequisite(s):

 - Introduction to Museum and Heritage Studies (HIST 4850)